MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/error-correction.md

 ---
 # Mandatory fields.
 See more on aka.ms/skyeye/meta.
-title: Q# standard libraries - error correction | Microsoft Docs
+title: Q# standard libraries - Error correction
-description: Q# standard libraries - error correction
+description: Learn how to use error correcting codes in your Q# programs while protecting the state of the qubits.
 author: QuantumWriter
 uid: microsoft.quantum.libraries.error-correction
 ms.author: martinro@microsoft.com